 This policy sets out the framework for how issues can be raised confidentially internally, and/or if necessary, outside the management structure of the school to a prescribed body (see 2.1 below).
-All disclosures will be handled consistently and fairly and appropriate action will be taken by the school to resolve the issue in line with this policy.
+All disclosures will be handled consistently and fairly, and appropriate action will be taken by the school to resolve the issue in line with this policy.

-This policy applies to all employees and Governors/Trustees of the school.
-Volunteers and other individuals engaged to work at or provide services to the school, including agency workers and contractors, are encouraged to use it where appropriate.
+This policy applies to all employees and Governors.
+Although Volunteers and other individuals engaged to work at or provide services to the school, including agency workers and contractors, are not always covered by the Public Interest Disclosure Act 1998, they are encouraged to raise concerns under this policy.

-- 1.1 The law provides protection for employees or workers who raise legitimate concerns about specified matters.
+1.1 The law (Public Interest Disclosure Act 1998) provides protection for employees or workers who raise legitimate concerns about specified matters.
 These are called "qualifying disclosures".
 A qualifying disclosure is one made in the public interest by an employee or worker who has a reasonable belief that there has been or is likely to be:

 - a breach of any legal obligation;

-- a miscarriage of justice;
+- · a miscarriage of justice;

-- a criminal offence;
+- · a criminal offence;

 - a danger to the Health and Safety of any individual;

-- damage to the environment; or
+- · damage to the environment; or

-- deliberate concealment of information about any of the above
+- · deliberate concealment of information about any of the above